 The EU's Medical Device Regulation (MDR) was officially published on 5 May 2017 and came into force on 25 May 2017.
 The MDR will replace the EU’s current Medical Device Directive (93/42/EEC) and the EU’s Directive on active implantable medical devices (90/385/EEC).

 Below are the frequently asked questions regarding MDR and TÜV SÜD’s MDR services.

 The Medical Device Regulation (MDR) will replace the EU’s current Medical Device Directive (93/42/EEC) and the EU’s Directive on active implantable medical devices (90/385/EEC).

 The MDR came into force on 25 May 2017.

-From 26 May 2020, new devices will have to meet the requirements of the MDR in order to be placed in the European market.
+The amendment to the MDR was published in April 2020, amending the MDR Date of Application to 26 May 2021.
+From 26 May 2021, new devices will have to meet the requirements of the MDR in order to be placed in the European market.
 Devices holding a certificate from a European Notified Body under either the Medical Device Directive (93/42/EEC) or the Active Implantable Medical Devices Directive (90/385/EEC) have an additional grace period and may continue to be placed on the market until 26 May 2024 if the manufacturer fulfil the specific prerequisite requirements drawn in the MDR.

 Some of the key changes include: